Peter-Barrow/shared-memory-zig/README.md

 This library implements a unified interface to shared memory on Linux, macOS and Windows

 ## Installation
-Add the following to you `build.zig.zon`
+Add the following to you `build.zig.zon`, replacing the url with the latest archive, for example `https://github.com/Peter-Barrow/shared-memory-zig/archive/699c748fbb143733183760cc7e83ded098eac6d1.zip` and the replacing the hash with the latest commit hash.
 ``` zig
 .{
     .name = "my-project",